 Immediately, there was silence in the spiritual atmosphere around us, as the next words to the song sang out, “To save us all from Satan’s power when were gone astray.”
 They then followed that by playing “Joy to the World, the Lord has come.
 Let earth receive her King.”

-We had just finished the second corner as “And heaven and earth rejoice,” was being played, while Dr. Woodburn and Grace almost fell down from the power of the Holy Spirit simultaneously.
+We had just finished the second corner as “And heaven and earth rejoice,” was being played, when Dr. Woodburn and Grace almost fell down from the power of the Holy Spirit simultaneously.

 Tammy and Joan got a little distracted by a masonic headstone, but I refocused them and told them to keep on going.